-As Raynaud et al reported in previous research, the XRD patterns of the unsintered or non-thermal treatment CaP composite could be overlapped by the HA peaks, for instance, the CaO peak is stable at room temperature but only can be detected at 750 ℃ [28].
+As Raynaud et al reported in previous research, the XRD patterns of the unsintered or non-thermal treatment CaP composite could be overlapped by the HA peaks, for instance, the CaO peak is stable at room temperature but only can be detected at 750 ℃ [30].
 However, the single phased CaP apatites could be performed by the precipitation method, which in this study, matched the observed more crystalized XRD pattern shown in the p/CaP composite particles.

-The morphological analyses of the p/CaP composite samples shown in Figure 3.
-As shown in the figures, the embedded or attached crystals can be observed completely distributed the pearl platelets.
+The morphological analyses of the p/CaP composite samples were shown in Figure 3.
+As shown in the figures, the embedded or attached crystals can be observed completely distributed over the pearl platelets.
 At lower magnifications (x5,000), the synthesized amorphous CaP crystal agglomerates were easy to recognize.
-At higher magnifications, the morphology of composite particles was spotted more significant that the crystals attached performance an amorphous interconnected structure.
-Compared to the synthesized HA samples at the magnification of x 20,000, the crystals attached to the pearl platelets represent a significant difference from those obtained by sol-gel method and precipitation technology; however, they exhibit morphological similarities with the HA prepared by the hydrothermal method.
-The morphology of the surface that pearl powder and synthesized crystals was demonstrated clearly that those crystals were formed on a , which the entire surface appearing to be covered by the particles.
+At higher magnifications, the morphology of composite particles displayed an amorphous interconnected structure.
+Compared to the synthesized HA samples at the magnification of x 20,000, the crystals attached to the pearl platelets display significant differences from those obtained by sol-gel method and precipitation technology; however, they exhibit morphological similarities with the HA prepared by the hydrothermal method.
+The morphology of the surface of pearl powder and synthesized crystals was demonstrated clearly that those crystals were formed on a nanoscale, with the entire surface appearing to be covered by the particles.